-Electrical panel components that are power switching devices are electrical power components.
-They’re used in electrical power circuits to start and stop the flow of electricity to physical devices like Lighting, Heaters, Motors, etc. In the US, electrical power circuit wiring must follow the National Electric Code (NEC), a standard by the National Fire Protection Association (NFPA) describing safe electrical installation methods.
+Electrical panel components are electrical power components when they’re used in electrical power circuits that power physical devices like Lighting, Heaters, Motors, etc. In the US, electrical power circuit wiring must follow the National Electric Code (NEC), a standard by the National Fire Protection Association (NFPA) describing safe electrical installation methods.

 The NEC requires every electrical power circuit to include a disconnecting means and circuit overload protection.
 The disconnecting means can be a switch, but it’s often a Circuit Breaker or Fused Disconnect because they also provide circuit overload protection.
 In a motor power circuit, the NEC also requires motor overload protection.

 - Circuit overload protection prevents the wires from overheating and starting a fire.